dazoe/ed25519/README.md

 A native implementation of Ed25519(http://ed25519.cr.yp.to/) for node.js

 # Alpha notice.
-This implementation is not complete and we need to be changed in the future.
+This implementation is not complete and will need to be changed in the future.
 And currently computes signatures incorrectly.

 ## Installation
 TODO